Vanity Call Signs

 Q: Now that I have my new vanity call sign, I realize that I would rather have the call sign I just vacated.
 Can I get it back?

 A. Yes.
-You are eligible to file another application, with a new fee, under the former holder provision.
+You are eligible to file another application under the former holder provision.

 Q: Can I request that the call sign I vacated be assigned to my new club station under the former holder provision?